Obsidian-TTRPG-Community/ObsidianTTRPGShare/README.md

 ## Feel like buying coffees?
-If you have anyone you'd like to support, click their link below and give them a boost.
+If you have anyone you'd like to support, click their link below and buy them a coffee.

 Feeling lucky?
 How about a roll of the die instead?

 | D3 |
 |:---:|